daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ## Application 1A.3: ...
 Changing world oil prices

+\textcolor{brown}{This will be probably skipped in lecture, but please read it.
+This will be referred to in problem sets/tutorials.}

 This is a great example from perhaps the most important unified global market, with tremendous fluctuations that have huge impacts.
  It shows the power of empirical microeconomics.
 (Note edition 12 updates.)